skatejs/ssr/README.md

 - Web crawlers can index both light and shadow DOM.
 - Selectors work through shadow roots (possible Selenium integration), though they won't be the same on the server as on the client.

+## The future

+The definition of success for this library is if it can be made mostly redundant.
+Things like a DOM implementation in Node (JSDOM / UnDOM, etc) are still necessary.
+The static-site generation will probably still be a thing.
+However, we hope that the serialisation and rehydration of Shadow DOM can be spec'd - in some way - and standardised API for doing so makes it's way to the platform.

+Serialisation may still be done in a Node DOM implementation, but it'd be great to see it standardised beacuse it is tightly coupled to the rehydration step on the client.
+This also helps to ensure that if an imperative distrubution API ever makes its way into the spec, that both serialisation and rehydration may be accounted for.

 ## Notes

 The priorities of this library are as follows: